 The Skullcandy Jib True earbuds are short and come with extra ear gelsLauren Barack/GearBrain

 The Skullcandy Dime True earbuds are small, with a short stem that comes down, and sit in a hard case.
-That case has a loop on the outside so that it can be attached to a keyring.
-You also get a set of ear gels, so you can find a better fit for the earbuds in case they're too small or too big, although these never fit completely secure in my ears.
+That case has a loop on the outside so it can be attached to a keyring.
+You also get a set of ear gels to find a better fit for the earbuds in case they're too small or too big, although these never fit completely securely in my ears.

-The Skullcandy Jib True Wireless earbuds are also small but they're short and squat.
-You get a set of replacement ear tips, but even with these the earbuds may slightly precarious, as they did for me.
+The Skullcandy Jib True Wireless earbuds are also small but short and squat.
+You get a set of replacement ear tips, but even with these, the earbuds may be slightly precarious, as they did for me.
 These also come in a hard case — and this case actually works as a charger.

-The Skullcandy Dime True have a 12-hour battery life, but we found after about seven hours they started to shut down.
-The case doesn't hold a charge, so you will want to think about keeping these plugged in at night to ensure you have a full battery for the day.
+The Skullcandy Dime True has a 12-hour battery life, but we found after about seven hours, they started to shut down.
+The case doesn't hold a charge, so you will want to consider plugging these in at night to ensure you have a full battery for the day.

-The Skullcandy Jib True earbuds hold 22 hours of battery use — and that includes the case.
-The earbuds themselves hold just six hours of charge, but they can be popped into the case to pick up another 16 hours.
+The Skullcandy Jib True earbuds hold 22 hours of battery use, including the case.
+The earbuds hold just six hours of charge, but they can be popped into the case for another 16 hours.

 We found the sound on the Skullcandy Dime True earbuds to be fairly flat.
 Details were delineated and not muddy, but there wasn't a wide range of bass here.

-Bass wasn't a problem with the Skullcandy Jib True earbuds, which was heavy on low tones and a bit flat.
-But calls were clear, and that may be helped by the fact that there are microphones in both of the earbuds.
+Bass wasn't a problem with the Skullcandy Jib True earbuds, which were heavy on low tones and a bit flat.
+But calls were clear, which may be helped by the fact that there are microphones in both earbuds.

 You can control volume and even call picking up by touching the outside of Dime True earbuds.
 That's helpful so you don't need to pull your phone out of your pocket or bag.
 Also, each earbud can be used solo as well.

 The Skullcandy Jib True earbuds can also be used as solo earbuds.
-And they also have controls on each of the earbuds as well, with specific features available depending on which earbud you press and how often.
+And they also have controls on each earbud, with specific features available depending on which earbud you press and how often.